Dynamic Object Removal and Spatio-Temporal RGB-D Inpainting via Geometry-Aware Adversarial Learning

 The encoder of the coarse inpainting network is built upon the ResNet-50~\cite{DBLP:conf/eccv/HeZRS16} architecture with pre-activation residual units and the decoder consists of three upsampling stages where in each stage we perform bilinear upsampling by a factor of two, followed by a $3 \times 3$ convolution with stride 1 and pad 1.
-We progressively halve the number of channels in each of the convolutions in the decoder and employ a $1 \times1$ convolution with stride 1 in the end to reduce the number of channels to 3, thereby yielding the output of the coarse inpainting network $\bm{\widetilde{I}'}_{t}$ as
+We progressively halve the number of channels in each of the convolutions in the decoder and employ a $1 \times1$ convolution with stride 1 in the end to reduce the number of channels to 3.
+The final coarse inpainting result $ \bm{\widetilde{I}'}_{t} $ is obtained by combining the masked part of the output of the coarse inpainting network $ \widetilde{f} $, and the unmasked part of its input $ \bm{I}_{t} $, as

 where the values in the input and output image are in the range of $[-1, 1]$.
 We optimize the network by minimizing the $L_1$ distance between the predicted pixels in the target region $ \bm{\widetilde{I}'}_{t} $ and the corresponding groundtruth pixels $ \bm{I'}_{t} $ through loss function $ \mathcal{L}^{\bm{\widetilde{I}}}$ given by